 The Company's employees in Japan participate in defined benefit plans.
 Pension costs in respect to this defined benefit plan are determined using the projected unit credit method.
 These costs primarily represent the increase in the actuarial present value of the obligation for pension benefits based on employee service during the year and the interest on this obligation in respect to employee service in previous years, net of the expected return on plan assets.

-For the defined benefit plan the Company recognizes in its Consolidated Statement of Financial Position an asset or a liability for the plan's over-funded status or underfunded status respectively.
+For the defined benefit plan the Company recognizes in its Consolidated statement of financial position an asset or a liability for the plan's over-funded status or underfunded status respectively.
 Actuarial gains and losses are recognized when incurred.

 The costs relating to employee stock options and shares (compensation expense) are recognized based upon the grant date fair value of the stock options or the shares.
 The fair value at grant date of employee stock options is estimated using a Black-Scholes option valuation model.
 This model requires the use of assumptions including expected stock price volatility, the estimated life of each award and the estimated dividend yield.
-The risk-free interest rate used in the model is determined, based on an euro government bond with a life equal to the expected life of the options.
+The risk-free interest rate used in the model is determined, based on a euro government bond with a life equal to the expected life of the options.
 The estimated fair value at grant date of shares is based on the share price of the ASMI share at grant date minus the discounted value of expected dividends during the vesting period.

 The grant date fair value of the stock options and shares is expensed on a straight-line basis over the vesting period, based on the Company’s estimate of stock options and shares that will eventually vest.
-The impact of the true up of the estimates is recognized in the Consolidated Statement of Profit or Loss in the period in which the revision is determined.
+The impact of the true up of the estimates is recognized in the Consolidated statement of profit or loss in the period in which the revision is determined.
 The total estimated share-based compensation expense, determined under the fair value based method is amortized proportionally over the option vesting periods.

 Leases in which the company is the lessee and in which substantially all risks and rewards of ownership are retained by the lessor are classified as operating leases.
 Payments made under operating leases (net of any incentives received from the lessor) are recognized in the Statement of Profit or Loss on a straight-line basis over the term of the lease.

-Issuance of shares by an associate
+Issuance of shares by an equity accounted investee